 The average cost of a new shingle roof is $4,870 – 6,750, installed on a classic 1,600 sq. ft. ranch house.
-However, the reality is that roofing cost can vary drastically depending on many factors, such as quality of the roofing material, contractor you hire, seasonal labor rates, your geographic location etc.
+However, the reality is that roofing prices can vary drastically depending on many factors, such as quality of the material, contractor you hire, seasonal labor rates, your geographic location etc.

 This post will help you figure out whether you are getting a fair deal from a roofing contractor.
 Compare the quality of roof installation for Low, Mid-Range and High-End price quotes.

 See Costs in Your Area!

 We will show you the real value behind a roof estimate, and help you choose the right pro.
 This will help you avoid overspending or installing a low quality roofing material.

 You can think of it as a measure of how much “bang for the buck” you get for every dollar you spend on roof replacement.

 To figure this out, you need to know the average roof cost in your area.
 This is important, because local contractors will be giving you pricing based on this figure.
 You will likely get a Low-End Price (lower than average), Mid-Range (very close to the average), or High-End (higher than the average).

 You can plug in your zip code below, to find out how much does it cost to replace a roof in your area.

 See costs in your area Start Here - Enter Your Zip Code

 The chart above shows you a US National Average cost to replace a roof on a 1,600 square foot ranch house.
 It includes removal of 1 layer of existing asphalt shingles, as well as all material, accessories and labor costs.